nsg/ansible-syntax/index.md

 By the look of it *most* code is indented 2 steps, lists are either indented 0 or 2 steps just like on the YAML homepage.
 The two step indentation seems to be a little more popular.

-*Personally I prefer the 2 step indentation because I think it's more clear but I have people that have told me that they like the zero indentation because it's more compact and I do understand that.*
+*Personally I prefer the 2 step indentation because I think it's more clear but I have people that have told me that they like the zero indentation because it's more compact.*

 Of course there are also a few odd ones, like a list with a one step indentation but I feels like it's more likely to be a typo than a style choice.